Enter your name to join a lobby:

 Fielding Reserves

 During the playing phase, pieces still in your reserve can be deployed.
-Click a piece in your reserve, then click a valid square on your back row (or, for Fortifications, anywhere in your half of the board).
+Click a piece in your reserve, then click a valid square on your back row (or, for Fortifications, anywhere in the 4 rows closest to your end).
 This costs 1 move.

 Initiating Attack

 When you're ready to fight, click Initiate Attack.
-The board enters attack preview mode.
+The board enters the attacking phase.
+Most non-combat buttons are hidden.
 Melee units facing an enemy show red arrows — these attacks are pending.
 Ranged units with enemies in range become available to assign targets.

 Assigning Ranged Targets

-Click an Archer or Fortification to select it, then click an enemy within its range to assign a target.
-Ranged units fire only along straight cardinal or diagonal lines, and cannot fire through other pieces.
+Click an Archer or Fortified Base Camp to select it, then click an enemy within its range to assign a target.
+If no target is manually assigned, the nearest enemy in range is targeted automatically.
+Ranged units fire only along straight cardinal or diagonal lines and cannot fire through other pieces.

 Disengaging